hth313/boost41/doc/xmemory.rst

 Extended memory
 ***************

-Boost provides some additional instructions related to extended memory as implemented on the HP-41CX and HP-41CL.
+Boost provides some additional functions related to extended memory as implemented on the HP-41CX and HP-41CL.
 Currently the separate 82180A Extended Functions as used by the HP-41C and HP-41CV is not supported.